Elastic Gradient Descent, an Iterative Optimization Method Approximating the Solution Paths of the Elastic Net: Elastic Gradient Flow

 Compared to coordinate descent, where only the parameter with maximum gradient is updated, this time the parameters with large enough, but not necessarily the largest, gradients are updated.
-Just as for coordinate descent, we replace $\Ioie(\alpha,t)$ with an average $\I(\alpha,t)$.
-Again $\I(\alpha,t)$ is a diagonal matrix with $\Id(\alpha,t)\in [0,1]$, but since $\Ioie(\alpha,t)$ may have ones in more than one position, this time there is no restriction on the sum of the elements.
+Just as for coordinate descent and flow, we replace $\Iegd(\alpha,t)$ with $\Iegf(\alpha,t)$.
+Again, $\Iegf(\alpha,t)$ is a diagonal matrix with $\left(\Iegf(\alpha,t)\right)_{dd}\in [0,1]$, but in contrast to $\Icf(t)$ it is not piece-wise constant.